 Scholarly Commons Citation

 Salop, Steven C. and O'Brien, Daniel P., "The Competitive Effects of Passive Minority Equity Interests: Reply" (2001).
 Georgetown Law Faculty Publications and Other Works.
-Paper 210.
+210.